eminalpkoyuncu/Curious-Robot-by-Mechrix/README.md

 ```
 **3.3) ROS2 FOXY DEMO SIMULATION for UR3e**

+As similar to ROS1 Noetic, ROS2 can be used to execute these practices.
+However, due to lack of sources, Python availability (it is only supporting C++ for controlling for now) and rapidly updating ROS2 versions it is not likely to have a stable working with ROS2 nowadays.
+Altough we started our studies with ROS2 Foxy which had LTS, ROS2 Humble becomes the new LTS version and availabilty of drivers have changed.
+The progress we made up to this point is provided as similar to previous tutorials.

-1) To connect the UR3e robot with Rviz via computer in a simulated environment  (1st Terminal)
+a) To connect the UR3e robot with Rviz via computer in a simulated environment  (1st Terminal)

 ```
 export COLCON_WS=~/workspace/ros_ur_driver